About Changing Your Name on Your Illinois Registration

 To renew your registration credentials and update the name on your vehicle records, you may choose to apply by mail.
 To do so, you must mail your renewal notice and corrected certificate of title to the SOS.

-Get step-by-step instructions on changing your name on your car registration in Illinois by downloading our free in-depth registration guide.
+Get information about changing your name on your car registration by downloading our free registration guide.